Key Takeaways

 Limits on the Seat Belt Defense

 Any reduction for seat belt non-use is typically analyzed within the overall comparative negligence framework.
 Oklahoma's modified comparative negligence system under 23 O.S. § 13 bars recovery only when the plaintiff's total fault—including any allocation for seat belt non-use—exceeds 50 percent.
-In the vast majority of cases, seat belt non-use alone does not come close to that threshold.
-And defendants cannot rely on "common sense" arguments about seat belt safety; they must present qualified expert testimony establishing that specific injuries were caused or worsened by the absence of a restraint.
-Without that expert foundation, the defense is not even submitted to the jury.
+In many cases, seat belt non-use alone does not come close to that threshold.
+And defendants should not be allowed to rely on "common sense" arguments about seat belt safety without connecting the argument to the specific injuries and crash mechanics in the case.

 Strategic Options When You Were Not Wearing a Seat Belt